 Operates emergency vehicles, ground ambulances, or non-transporting quick response vehicles; utilizes the most expeditious route while maintaining radio contact with dispatch and other responding units and has the ability to read and understand maps.

-Makes decisions regarding utilization of available resources or need for additional resources; summons assistance from higher-level certification when patient’s needs exceed capability of basic level certification.
+Makes decisions regarding utilization of available resources or need for additional resources; provides supervision of additional responders and crewmembers of lower certification level.

 Communicates clearly to gather necessary information regarding patient medical history and mechanism of injury; deals with the public with tact, courtesy, empathy, and firmness; maintains absolute discretion regarding patient privacy.

 Works cooperatively with Police, Fire, Dispatch, and other Emergency Medical Service agencies; maintains working knowledge of the FEMA National Incident Management System.

 Assesses and examines the patient; considers the nature of the illness or extent of injury; rules out inappropriate treatment; seeks additional assistance if needed; provides the proper care and treatment, patient handling/packaging, and transport to definitive care.